 For txSwitchImpactToRx and txSwitchWithAnotherBand, value 1 means first entry, value 2 means second entry and so on.
+The UE may include txSwitchImpactToRx and txSwitchWithAnotherBand for a band even if supportedSRS-TxPortSwitch is set to ‘notSupported’ for that band.
 All DL and UL that switch together indicate the same entry number.

 The entry number is the band entry number in a band combination.
 The UE is restricted not to include fallback band combinations for the purpose of indicating different SRS antenna switching capabilities.

-NOTE: The first-listed band with UL includes a band associated with FeatureSetUplinkId set to 0 corresponding to the support of SRS-SwitchingTimeNR.
+NOTE: The band with UL includes a band associated with FeatureSetUplinkId set to 0 corresponding to the support of SRS-SwitchingTimeNR.